Acute pancreatitis: BISAP score

 Patients with a score of zero had a mortality of less than one percent, whereas patients with a score of five had a mortality rate of 22 percent.
 In the validation cohort, the BISAP score had similar test performance characteristics for predicting mortality as the APACHE II score.
 As is a problem with many of the other scoring systems, the BISAP has not been validated for predicting outcomes such as length of hospital stay, need for ICU care, or need for intervention.

 Epidemiology

-The worldwide incidence of acute pancreatitis has increasing from 1961 to 2016 with an average annual percentage increase of 3%, the increased incidence was seen in North America and Europe.
-The incidence of acute pancreatitis in the United States is 110-140 cases per 100,000 people.
+The worldwide incidence of acute pancreatitis increased from 1961 to 2016 with an average annual percentage increase of 3%, with increased incidence seen in North America and Europe.
+The incidence of acute pancreatitis in the United States is 110–140 cases per 100,000 people.

-In the United States the most common causes include gallstones, which are responsible for 21-33% of cases, followed by alcohol (16-27%) and elevated triglycerides (2-5%).
+In the United States the most common causes include gallstones, which are responsible for 21–33% of cases, followed by alcohol (16–27%) and elevated triglycerides (2–5%).